 About the Forum

-The College of Business Administration is proud to launch the 2025 Omaha Macroeconomic Forum, a new premier conference designed to bring together the brightest minds in macroeconomics from across the region.
-Thanks to a generous donation from Dr. Mark Wohar, UNO/CBA Distinguished Professor, Emeritus, and the crucial support of the CBA Dean’s Office, the Forum will showcase frontier research and its practical applications to today’s most pressing economic issues.
-This event is open to the public and offers invaluable insights with direct implications for local business leaders and industry professionals.
+The 2025 Omaha Macroeconomic Forum is designed to bring together the brightest minds in macroeconomics from across the region and the nation.
+Thanks to a generous donation from Dr. Mark Wohar, UNO/CBA Distinguished Professor, Emeritus, and the crucial support of the CBA Dean's Office and Economics Department, the Forum will showcase frontier research, discuss current U.S. economic conditions, and explore practical applications to today's most pressing economic issues.
+This event is open to the public.

 Conference Schedule